 The National Science Foundation (award #: DEB-1145200) is sponsoring an annual, two-week workshop to provide intensive training in Bayesian modeling for post doctoral researchers, academic faculty, and agency scientists.
 Applicants must have earned a PhD to be considered for the workshop, and applications will not be accepted from graduate students.
 Twenty participants will be invited each year.
 There will be no cost for participation in the workshop.
 A $1000 stipend will be provided to each U.S. participant, and a $700 stipend will be provided to each international participant (due to taxes withheld), to defray costs of travel.
-The second workshop will be held May 20-29, 2015 at the Conservation Trust of Puerto Rico in Old San Juan, Puerto Rico.
+The third workshop will be held May 20-29, 2015 at the Conservation Trust of Puerto Rico in Old San Juan, Puerto Rico.

 Goals of the Workshop